chrisnoonan98675/site/xl-release/concept/docker-images-for-xl-release.markdown

 #### Data directories (`repository` and `archive`)

-In the default setup, the embedded H2 and Derby databases are used to persist the repository and the archive data respectively and are stored in the `/opt/xl-release-server/repository` and `/opt/xl-release-server/archive` directories.
+In the default setup, the embedded H2 and Derby databases are used to persist the repository and the archive data respectively, and are stored in the `/opt/xl-release-server/repository` and `/opt/xl-release-server/archive` directories.
 Provide a mount point for these volumes to ensure that the repository and archive data are preserved across container runs.
 To set up an external database server, refer to the documentation for [XL Release](/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.html).

 #### Customizations and hotfixes directories (`ext` and `hotfix`)